approov/quickstart-asp.net-token-check/servers/hello/src/approov-protected-server/token-check/README.md

 ./scripts/run-local.sh all
 ```

-The Lua quickstart scripts expect the token-check server on `http://0.0.0.0:8111`.
+The quickstart scripts expect the token-check server on `http://0.0.0.0:8111`.
 Once the service is running you can execute the shell helpers that ship with the OpenResty repo, for example:

 ```bash
 ./request_tests_approov_msg.sh 8111
 ./request_tests_sfv.sh 8111
 ```

-The commands above exercise the `/token`, `/ipk_message_sign_test`, `/ipk_test` and `/sfv_test` endpoints in exactly the same way as the Lua environment.
+The commands above exercise the `/token`, `/ipk_message_sign_test`, `/ipk_test` and `/sfv_test` endpoints.
 You can also interact with the endpoints manually:

 ```bash
 # basic token check (replace with a valid Approov token)